 On January 7, 2014, the Company entered into an Agreement and Plan of Reorganization (the "Acquisition Agreement") dated January 8, 2014 with Dr. Pave, LLC, a California limited liability company ("Dr. Pave").
 Dr. Pave was controlled by David Dworsky, the Chief Executive Officer of the Company.
-The acquisition of Dr. Pave gives the Company the immediate ability to provide service work to municipalities and other end purchasers of Heatwurx equipment.
-By performing the service work, management of the Company believes that it will assist the Company in generating purchase interest for Heatwurx equipment as well as possibly open other revenue opportunities such as franchising the service business.
+The acquisition of Dr. Pave gave the Company the immediate ability to provide service work to municipalities and other end purchasers of Heatwurx equipment.
 The Company acquired all of the outstanding membership interests in Dr. Pave for 58,333 shares of common stock of the Company at a value of \$3.00 per share for consideration in the amount of \$175,000.
 The consideration included the issuance of 41,668 shares to Dworsky Partners, LLC, an entity in which David Dworsky owned 80% of the ownership interest, and 3,333 shares to Reginald Greenslade, one of the Company's directors.
 As a result of the acquisition, which closed on January 8, 2014, Dr. Pave became a wholly owned subsidiary of the Company.
 Dr. Pave is managed by David Dworsky and Justin Yorke, a shareholder of the Company.
 The parties to the Acquisition Agreement established the effective date of the closing of the transaction for tax and accounting purposes as 8:00 a.m. on January 1, 2014.